SURGroup/UQpy/docs/source/runmodel_doc.rst

 1. :py:mod:`UQpy` takes the file ``input_template`` and generates an indexed set of input files, one for each set of sample values passed through the ``samples`` input.
 For example, if the name of the template input file is ``input.inp``, then :py:mod:`UQpy` generates indexed input files by appending the sample number between the filename       and extension, as ``input_1.inp``, ``input_2.inp``, ... , ``input_n.inp``, where ``n`` is the number of sample sets in ``samples``.
 The details of how the
-   ``input_template`` should be structured are discussed in the Section entitled :ref:`Files & Scripts Used by RunModel`.
+   ``input_template`` should be structured are discussed in the Section entitled `Files & Scripts Used by RunModel`_.
 During serial execution, one input file is generated, the model is executed, another input file is generated, the model is executed, and so on.

 2. The third-party software model is executed for each set of sample values using the indexed model input file generated in Step 1 by calling the Python